blukatdevelopment/UnchainedWorldsOld/character_creation/classes/thief.md

 ### Trickster's Arcana
 You know the Lesser Telekinesis cantrip from the spell compendium volume 1.
-You may expend a hit die to cast this spell.
+You may expend a stamina die to cast this spell.

 ### Improvised Shield
 If you hold an item such as a thick book, a bar stool, or table, you may use it